-In addition to Philadelphia, four other jurisdictions were selected in the first round of the J-PAL State and Local Innovation Initiative: Pennsylvania, Puerto Rico, South Carolina, and Rochester, New York.
+In addition to Philadelphia, four other jurisdictions were selected in the first round of the J-PAL State and Local Innovation Initiative: Pennsylvania; Puerto Rico; South Carolina; and the City of Rochester, New York.
 The City of Baltimore, Maryland; King County, Washington; and Santa Clara County; California were selected in the second round of the initiative in June 2017.
-J-PAL North America anticipates announcing the next round Request for Letters of Interest from state and local leaders interested in designing and implementing randomized evaluations, due on March 2, 2018.
+J-PAL North America is currently inviting letters of interest from state and local leaders interested in designing and implementing randomized evaluations, due on March 2, 2018.
 Read the Request for Letters of Interest here.

 In a randomized evaluation, participants and non-participants are randomly selected from a sample of eligible program participants.
 This randomization ensures that the individuals who participate in a program and those who do not are similar, on average, including in ways that cannot be measured (such as motivation or family support).
 As a result, we can be confident that any later differences between participants and non-participants are the result of the program, and not some other factor.